INSPEC User Guide

 Physics, electrical/electronic engineering, computing, control engineering, information technology, production, manufacturing and mechanical engineering.
 Inspec also has significant coverage in areas such as materials science, oceanography, nuclear engineering, geophysics, biomedical engineering and biophysics.

-Inspec contains close to 15 million bibliographic records from 4600 active journals and more than 2500 conference proceedings per year.
+Inspec contains 15 million bibliographic records from 4600 active journals and more than 2500 conference proceedings per year.
 Inspec goes back to 1969.
 Inspec is up-dated weekly and is growing at the rate of over 840,000 records each year.
 The Inspec Archive contains 873,700 records and covers from 1898-1968.

 by any of the fields, including title, author, author affiliation, and Inspec controlled term, uncontrolled terms, numerical indexing, IPC codes, chemical indexing, astronomical object indexing, etc.